amrvac/amrvac/doc/examples.md

-This document describes a few relatively simple example simulations which can be done based on some readily available tests in amrvac/tests/ See [usage](usage.md) for a more complete description on how to use the code.
+This document describes a few relatively simple example simulations which can be done based on some readily available tests in amrvac/tests/

 ## Advection tests